 The differences in hair texture between racial groups should not dictate a job candidate’s employability or an employee’s work benefits.
 Maryland law acknowledges this.
 Under Maryland’s CROWN Act, unlawful race discrimination includes unequal treatment of an employee or applicant because they possess a hair texture or hairstyle associated with their racial background.
 This type of legislation has yet to pass on a federal level.

 COVID-19 and the Americans with Disabilities Act (ADA)

 The COVID-19 pandemic has altered the lives of many people.
-And while all of us are at risk of catching the disease, the mortality rate among the elderly and those with pre-existing heart and lung conditions are particularly high.
-According to the Center for Disease Control’s latest numbers, 92.7% of the deaths in the United States, attributed to COVID-19, are victims who were 55 years old and above.
+And while all of us are at risk of catching the disease, the mortality rates among the elderly and those with pre-existing heart and lung conditions are particularly high.
+According to the Centers for Disease Control’s latest numbers, 89.5% of the deaths in the United States, attributed to COVID-19, are victims who were 55 years old and above.
 In addition, the CDC considers employees who have the following conditions to be at a higher risk of mortality should they contract the disease:

 The Americans with Disabilities Act (ADA) protects employees with disabilities from being unfairly terminated.
 If you have a disability that puts you at greater risk of death from contracting the COVID-19 disease, then you have the right to not endanger yourself by returning to an unsafe working environment.

 If you have been discriminated against or terminated because of your disability or inability to return to work, if you have been denied accommodations because you are in a high-risk category, or if you have been retaliated against because you have requested special accommodations or spoken on social media about needing a safer working environment, contact us immediately!